zenparsing/zen-observable/README.md

 Creates a new Observable object using the specified subscriber function.
 The subscriber function is called whenever the `subscribe` method of the observable object is invoked.
 The subscriber function is passed an *observer* object which has the following methods:

-- `start(cleanup)` Starts the subscription and registers a cleanup function
+- `start(cleanup)` Starts the subscription and registers a cleanup function.
 - `next(value)` Sends the next value in the sequence.
 - `error(exception)` Terminates the sequence with an exception.
 - `complete()` Terminates the sequence successfully.